On-property signs

 Overview

-On-property (or on-premises) signs advertise for a business that is conducted on the property.
+On-property (or on-premise) signs advertise for a business that is conducted on the property.
 The sign may be on the structure of a building, or free-standing.
 If the sign is free-standing, it must be located on the same premises on which the activity is conducted.

 Provided the following requirements are met, WisDOT does not require a permit for on-property signs located on state-controlled routes.
 However, if your sign does not meet the below requirements, then you must apply for an off-property sign permit and all off-property permit requirements apply.